DELVE-DEEP Survey: The Faint Satellite System of NGC 55: Dwarf Satellite Search

 In addition to fully resolved dwarf galaxies, we expect some dwarfs at the distance of NGC~55 to potentially contain a combination of resolved and unresolved stars.
 Consequently, such systems could go undetected by our resolved search method.
-These dwarf galaxies (which we refer to as ``semi-resolved'' dwarfs) contain central regions of blended, unresolved light surrounded by more dispersed, resolved stars in the outskirts.
+These dwarf galaxies (which we refer to as ``semiresolved'' dwarfs) contain central regions of blended, unresolved light surrounded by more dispersed, resolved stars in the outskirts.

-Through our artificial dwarf galaxy simulations (see Section~\ref{sec:simulations}), we find that \texttt{SourceExtractor} ``shreds'' the central, unresolved regions of these semi-resolved dwarfs into several, distinct sources, each of which exhibits low surface brightness and a large flux radius (for a definition and discussion of ``shredding'' in unresolved sources, see \citealt{Prole_2018}).
-Since these sources cannot be detected by our resolved search, we implement a second detection method that targets over-densities of low-surface-brightness (LSB) sources.
-Note that this methodology differs from previous unresolved dwarf galaxy searches (e.g., \citealt{Davis21}), which target single LSB sources, as opposed to shredded, LSB over-densities.
+Through our artificial dwarf galaxy simulations (see Section~\ref{sec:simulations}), we find that \texttt{SourceExtractor} ``shreds'' the central, unresolved regions of these semiresolved dwarfs into several, distinct sources, each of which exhibits low surface brightness (LSB) and a large flux radius (for a definition and discussion of ``shredding'' in unresolved sources, see \citealt{Prole_2018}).
+Since these sources cannot be detected by our resolved search, we implement a second detection method that targets overdensities of LSB sources.
+Note that this methodology differs from previous unresolved dwarf galaxy searches (e.g., \citealt{Davis21}), which target single LSB sources, as opposed to shredded, LSB overdensities.

 To select LSB sources, we utilize LSB selection criteria adapted from those listed in \citet{Tanoglidis2021}.
 These criteria rely mostly on the \texttt{SourceExtractor} parameters, \texttt{FLUX\_RADIUS} (defined as the radius of a circular isophote containing half of a source's flux) and \texttt{MU\_EFF\_MODEL} (effective surface brightness), and our corresponding selection cuts for these two parameters are: